causaest/onrbooks/rbooks-online-extras.md

 08. Flexible Imputation of Missing Data, by Stef van Buuren: https://stefvanbuuren.name/fimd/

 The best online resource on missing data imputation, focusing more on multiple imputation approaches.
 Not updated since 2018: https://github.com/stefvanbuuren/fimdbook.

+09. An Introduction to Text Processing and Analysis with R, by Michael Clark: https://m-clark.github.io/text-analysis-with-R/

+A workshop about text analysis in R. Not updated since 2018: https://github.com/m-clark/text-analysis-with-R.